usnistgov/frvt/1N_2018/validation/README.txt

 0) Ensure yum is installed on your system.
 Yum is required, because it will download and install all packages required for validation.

-1) Put all required configuration files into ./config
+1) Put all required configuration files into ./config.

 2) Put your core implementation library and ALL dependent libraries into ./lib.

+3) Put a version.txt file into ./doc, which provides version control information for the submission.

-3) From the root validation directory, execute the validation script that corresponds to your submission.
+4) From the root validation directory, execute the validation script that corresponds to your submission.
    >> ./run_validation_1N.sh